Fastlane (2019): Aftermath

 The 2019 Fastlane event was the final Fastlane to occur until the 2021 event.
 In 2020, Fastlane was removed from the schedule to allow WWE to hold that year's Super ShowDown PPV.

 Raw

-The following night on Raw, The Shield opened the show.
-Roman Reigns stated that if Fastlane was The Shield's final match together, he had no regrets.
-Reigns then thanked Dean Ambrose and Seth Rollins, after which, Rollins turned his attention to his WrestleMania 35 match against Universal Champion Brock Lesnar.
+The following night on Raw, The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) opened the show.
+Reigns stated that if Fastlane was The Shield's final match together, he had no regrets.
+Reigns then thanked Ambrose and Rollins, after which, Rollins turned his attention to his WrestleMania 35 match against Universal Champion Brock Lesnar.
 After Lesnar's advocate Paul Heyman came out, Rollins was attacked from behind by Shelton Benjamin, one of Lesnar's old friends.
 The two then had a match that Rollins won.
 Reigns later was scheduled to have his first singles match on Raw in five months and against Baron Corbin, but was attacked by Drew McIntyre.
 Rollins and Ambrose came to assist Reigns.
-Ambrose then faced McIntyre in a falls count anywhere match in a losing effort.
+Ambrose then faced McIntyre in a Falls Count Anywhere match in a losing effort.
+The following week, McIntyre defeated Rollins after interference from Lesnar.
+Also that same episode, McIntyre challenged Reigns to a match at WrestleMania 35.
+On the March 25 episode, McIntyre claimed that he destroyed The Shield and brought up Reigns's leukemia and family, prompting Reigns to accept the challenge.
+Later that night, McIntyre again defeated Ambrose, this time in a Last Man Standing match.
+This would be Ambrose's final televised WWE match, as on the April 8 episode, Ambrose was scheduled to face Bobby Lashley, but Ambrose attacked Lashley and Lio Rush, only for Lashley to gain the upper hand, ending the attack by slamming Ambrose through the announce table.
+Ambrose's final contractual WWE match occurred on The Shield's Final Chapter, where he, Reigns, and Rollins defeated Corbin, McIntyre, and Lashley.